 Welcome to our blog

 Spinal Cord Injury Collaboration, SpiNepal, has crossed a major threshold after six years!
 Both of our trainees have passed their final examinations (both on the first attempt, a relatively rare occurrence we’ve been told) and are now qualified in their respective areas of specialty, Neurosurgery for Prakash and Physical Medicine and Rehabilitation (PMR) for Raju.
 While our main objective has been achieved, we DO hope SpiNepal can continue to provide financial support over the next few years for their Continuing Medical Education, fellowships, observerships, etc as they hone sub-specialty skills in the area of spinal cord rehabilitation and spine/spinal cord surgery.
+We anticipate that some of our funds should be directed at this time to support a rehabilitation medicine training program for which planning is beginning between Dr Raju and the SIRC board.
 Your donations will continue to be of utmost importance and can be made through this link.
 UBC will issue Canadian income tax receipts and can also accept donations from the US (contact us for directions on how to do this).

 June 20 2017

 News from Nepal: an email from Dr Raju (right) describes him settling into his new life back in Kathmandu and routine at SIRC – we look forward to more detail when talking with him again soon.
 He and his family are looking for new accommodation as he and Sheela are expecting a baby in October or November, so, with new clinical and administrative responsibilities, life is busy for him.
 We have also been discussing how he can most easily travel to work each day in a way that is time efficient and that lets him work as he travels.